What is Income Protection Insurance?

 There a number of things which can affect the premium you may pay these are such things as:-

 Age, health, occupation, deferment period, benefit required and indexation.

-These types of plan will have no cash in value at any time, and will cease at the end of the term.
-If premiums are not maintained, then cover will lapse.
+Income protection (with no investment link) has no cash in value at any time and will cease at the end of the term.
+If you stop paying premiums your cover may end.